ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/undefinedrules.md

 ## Inference with a rule fallback

 Now, we can run inference with `RxInfer`.
-Since explicit rules for our nodes are not defined, we can instruct the `ReactiveMP` backend to use fallback message update rules.
+Since explicit rules for our nodes have not defined, we can instruct the `ReactiveMP` backend to use fallback message update rules.
 Refer to the `ReactiveMP` documentation for available fallbacks.
 In this example, we will use the `NodeFunctionRuleFallback` structure, which uses the `logpdf` of the stochastic node to approximate messages.

 !!! note
     `NodeFunctionRuleFallback` employs a simple approximation for outbound messages, which may significantly degrade inference accuracy.
 Whenever possible, it is recommended to define [proper message update rules](@ref create-node).

 To complete the inference setup, we must define an approximation method for posteriors using the `@constraints` macro.
 We will utilize the `ExponentialFamilyProjection` library to project an arbitrary function onto a member of the exponential family.
-More information on `ExponentialFamilyProjection` can be found in the [Non-conjugate Inference](@ref inference-nonconjugate) section.
+More information on `ExponentialFamilyProjection` can be found in the [Non-conjugate Inference](@ref inference-nonconjugate) section and in its [official documentation](https://github.com/ReactiveBayes/ExponentialFamilyProjection.jl).

 ```@example inference-undefinedrules
 using ExponentialFamilyProjection